matthijsgroen/fp-experiments/posts/6-fixing-recursion.md

 would be possible to do something smart for recursion, it would certainly be possible to rewrite the forward reference with some smart functions.
 I spent hours and hours trying, but nothing worked.
 The next morning I finally realized I was doing it wrong.
-It was not able to fix the forward reference.
-Because the forward reference itself was wrong.
+It was not able to fix the forward reference, because the forward reference itself was wrong.

 Lets look at that code again: